atomist-skills/commitlint-skill/README.md

 # What it's useful for

-commitlint helps your team adhering to a commit convention.
+Use [commitlint](https://commitlint.js.org) to adhere to a commit convention by monitoring commits on incoming pull requests across all of your repositories.

 -   Apply the same commit conventions across all repositories without manual configuration
--   Enjoy consistent and clear commit messages
+-   Enjoy the benefits of consistent and clear commit messages

 # Before you get started

 Connect and configure this integration:

 -   **GitHub**
--   **Slack or Micosoft Teams**
+-   **Slack or Microsoft Teams**

 The **GitHub** integration must be configured in order to use this skill.
 At least one repository must be selected.
 We recommend that you configure the **Slack** or **Microsoft Teams** integration.